ohler55/ojg/README.md

  - Fast JSON parser.
 Check out the cmd/benchmarks app in this repo.
  - Full JSONPath implemenation that operates on simple types as well as structs.
  - Generic types.
 Not the proposed golang generics but type safe JSON elements.
- - Fast JSON validator.
+ - Fast JSON validator (4 times faster with io.Reader).
- - Fast JSON writer with a sort option.
+ - Fast JSON writer with a sort option (1.6 times faster).
  - Simple data builders using a push and pop approach.
  - Object encoding and decoding using an approach similar to that used with Oj for Ruby.